dbrugne/donut/README.md

   - [x] Add a separator
 - Change protocol join/leave protocol
   - [x] socket.io:room subscription is automatically handled by server side on welcome (for current socket)
-  - [ ] ... and room:welcome (for other socket)
+  - [x] ... and room:welcome (for other socket)
+  - [x] On client join a room the room:welcome is broadcasted to all user sockets
-  - [ ] now "join" is only triggered by client-side on a "click" to open a room
+  - [x] now "join" is only triggered by client-side on a "click" to open a room
-  - [ ] a new message "room:pleasejoin" indicate to client that he should create a model/view for this room (but he is already subscribed)
-- [ ] Auto-update of the interface on room/user:change
-  - [ ] WS: implement REDIS cache for user and room
-  - [ ] WS: read in REDIS cache only "even" for socket.getUsername-like function to have always last data
-  - [ ] HTTP: implement emitter in user and room form POST
-  - [ ] HTTP: invalidate REDIS cache in user and room form POST
-  - [ ] WS: implement corresponding events: room:update/user:update (or user:nickname, user:avatar, user:color, room:avatar and user:color)
-  - [ ] JS: on previous events update IHM: room tab/header, onetoone tab/header
 - Bug fixes
   - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
   - [ ] On room closing view / model already exist and we can not join the room again, also a problem with "home" focusing occurs